HEART: Emotionally-Driven Test-Time Scaling of Language Models: Experiment Configurations

-Experiments were conducted on data in a 20/80 split (validation/test).
-See Table~\ref{tab:dataset_sizes}.
-For OlympiadBench Physics and Math, the text-only problems were included in our study.
-Multimodal problems were excluded since the scope of the study is focused on text.
+\paragraph{Benchmarks.} Experiments were conducted on data in a 20/80 validation-test split.
+See Table~\ref{tab:dataset_sizes} for the validation and test sizes for each benchmark used in this study.
+For OlympiadBench Physics, OlympiadBench Math, and Humanity's Last Exam the text-only problems were included in our study.
+Multimodal problems were excluded since the scope of the presented study is focused on text.
+For our case study, we used LiveCodeBench's code generation task on problems of medium and hard difficulty (Table~\ref{tab:livecode_dataset_sizes}).